HakiFedha/africa-bitcoin-local-currency-offramp-directory/README.md

 A practical directory of Africa-focused platforms that allow users to convert Bitcoin directly to local currency.
 These tools facilitate direct payments into local payment systems, mobile money networks, bank accounts, or for utility bills and airtime without requiring a traditional centralised exchange.

-For civil society actors, journalists, and activists operating under restrictive financial environments, these platforms function like a digital bureau de change: you send Bitcoin, and the recipient or your own wallet receives local currency—often without requiring a traditional bank account.
+For civil society actors, journalists, and activists operating under restrictive financial environments, these platforms function like a digital bureau de change: you send Bitcoin, and the recipient or your own wallet receives local currency, often without requiring a traditional bank account.
+If you are paying for goods and services, the recipient does not need to understand Bitcoin.

 ---